lumeland/markdown-plugins/README.md

 Plugin to collect all footnotes and save them in the `footnotes` key of the page data, allowing to insert them in the layouts.

+## Wikilinks

+Plugin to parse all wikilinks of in the markdown files and convert to links.
+You can use the `wikilinks` helper to generate the missing pages:

 ## Usage

 ```ts